Lab Series for Men Anti-Age Max LS Lotion

 Due to MAP's stability up to a pH level of 7, it is more stable to air and sunlight exposure than ascorbic acid.
 The best pH range for MAP is between 5 and 6.

-Learn more about Magnesium Ascorbyl PhosphateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Magnesium Ascorbyl PhosphateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.